 WP Engine Smart Search

-With WP Engine Smart Search, you can guide your website visitors to your most important content with an intuitive, typo-tolerant search function that surfaces more relevant results — even if it’s your custom post types.
+With WP Engine Smart Search, guide website visitors to the most important content with an intuitive, typo-tolerant search function that surfaces more relevant results — even custom post types.
 No coding necessary.

 About